dell/terraform-provider-powerscale/docs/index.md

 ### Required

-- `auth_type` (Number) what should be the auth type, 0 for basic and 1 for session-based
 - `endpoint` (String) The API endpoint, ex. https://172.17.177.230:8080
 - `insecure` (Boolean) whether to skip SSL validation
 - `password` (String, Sensitive) The password